 Sunday, October 29, will mark five years since Tripp Halstead was critically injured in a devastating accident.
 Since then, the 7-year-old has been making great progress with a loving family by his side.

-In 2012, Tripp was outside his Winder, Georgia daycare center when a trip limb fell on him.
+In 2012, Tripp was outside his Winder, Georgia daycare center when a tree limb fell on him.
 He suffered severe brain injuries and spent months recovering at Children's Healthcare of Atlanta after the accident.

 "This weekend is the anniversary of Tripp's accident so we are having a nice quiet family dinner at moms on Sunday to celebrate Tripp's huge accomplishments over the past five years," mother Stacy Halstead said on the Tripp Halstead Updates Facebook page this week.